2ndQuadrant is now part of EDB

 Version 1.6.1 of Barman, backup and recovery manager for PostgreSQL, is on the way (at the time of writing, we have just finished rolling out the first alpha version, which is available for public testing).

 Barman 1.6.1 improves its robustness.
 Therefore, it’s an important step towards full support of “streaming replication”-only backups (yes, this means that SSH connections to PostgreSQL servers won’t be necessary any more!).
-A few bugs have been fixed, but, most importantly, the barman check command has been enhanced, making it easier to spot one of the most common initial installation problems: setup of continuous WAL archiving.
+A few bugs have been fixed, but, most importantly, the barman check

 Also, Barman consolidates its central role in modern installations of PostgreSQL database clusters running in business continuity environments.
 Two handy features stand out:

-• replication-status command;
+replication-status

 Monitoring streaming replication from Barman

-The replication-status command is a clear example of an improvement in that direction.
+command is a clear example of an improvement in that direction.
 Especially if you run several PostgreSQL clusters, with one or more hot standby servers in streaming replication (with or without rempgr), and you centrally manage backup and recovery procedures with a single Barman installation.

-So many times I have desired to be able to monitor the status of the replication of a PostgreSQL server directly from the Barman server, without having to connect via psql and query the one and only authority: pg_stat_replication.
-That is why I have come up with the idea of this tiny enhancement, yet very useful (ok, I am not objective here, I admit that).
+So many times I have desired to be able to monitor the status of the replication of a PostgreSQL server directly from the Barman server, without having to connect via psql

-The following example shows that the angus server has 3 standby servers:
+The following example shows that the angus

-• axl: asynchronous standby
+: asynchronous standby

 It also has an async WAL streamer: Barman with WAL streaming enabled.